 In short–yes.
 However, it’s much more effective to apply a barrier such as newspaper, cardboard or landscape first.

-Do I really need 4 inches of mulch?
-That seems like a lot.
+Do I really need FOUR inches of mulch?

 When should I add mulch?

 You can add mulch at any time of the year as long as any plants in the area you want to mulch are visible.
 A height of at least four inches is best.